 Hypertension is high blood pressure that occurs due to many reasons.
 The blood pressure above 130/80 mm Hg is defined as hypertension.
 There are many criteria, especially for these reasons, to classify the types of hypertension.
 Genetic predisposition and excessive salt consumption are among the most common causes of hypertension.
 However the cause of high blood pressure is not clear in 90% of patients.

 The term “silent enemy” is a frequently used term for hypertension.
-The reason is that hypertension can damage the kidney, brain, heart and vascular system without any symptoms for years.
+The reason is that hypertension can damage the kidney, brain, heart pump and vascular system without any symptoms for years.
 For this reason, you should have your blood pressure measured at regular intervals.
 Your blood pressure is regularly measured by our staff to see the progress of the treatments you receive as long as you stay in our centers.

 Primary and Secondary Hypertension

 One of the first steps applied in our centers for the treatment of hypertension is to determine your hypertension type.
 We know very well that understanding the type and causes of hypertension is very important in deciding how to start and continue treatment.
 The type of hypertension is understood after the diagnostic steps.

 There are basically two types of hypertension; Primary (essential) hypertension and Secondary hypertension.